Central centrifugal cicatricial alopecia is the most common type of scarring alopecia that leads to permanent hair loss.

 Central centrifugal cicatricial alopecia (CCCA) is a type of primary scarring alopecia in which hair follicles are destroyed as a result of inflammation.

-However, in 1992, the same condition was investigated in 10 African American women who were also experiencing similar hair loss.
-The condition was called “follicular degeneration syndrome,” and chemical relaxers, dyes and tight hairstyles were blamed.
+In 1992, the same condition was investigated in 10 African American women who were also experiencing similar hair loss.
+The condition was then called “follicular degeneration syndrome,” and chemical relaxers, dyes and tight hairstyles were blamed.

 What Are The Signs & Symptoms Of CCCA?